elunna/muffin/README.md

 - [ ] freeze: create/regenerate requirements.txt for virtualenv
 - [ ] setup docs(sphinx)

-- [ ] Add some fun ASCII ponies around to make life interesting.
 - [ ] CC-BY-SA 3.0 : http://creativecommons.org/licenses/by-sa/3.0/
+- [ ] argparse - debug option, verbose built in

 Other modules to ask about:
     lxml, pillow,

+How to check coverage, with pytest?
+Travis CI?
+PyPi?
+Attach githooks?